Home / LSA Students / Academics & Requirements / Majors & Minors / English Language and Literature /

 The Minor in Writing is designed for undergraduate students who are interested in developing their disciplinary and professional writing abilities while pursuing concentrations across the liberal arts and sciences.
 This minor complements students' primary course of study by promoting discipline-specific writing competence, expertise in new media, and rhetorical awareness across a range of genres and modes.
 This minor is particularly advantageous for students who may already be completing writing-related coursework (or have an interest in completing such coursework) and wishes to earn a credential that certifies their writing expertise to prospective employers and graduate programs.

 Students completing the Minor in Writing develop an electronic portfolio of the writing they produce throughout their undergraduate career.
 The e-portfolio provides students with the opportunity to reflect on their development as writers, demonstrate their proficiency in visual rhetoric and new media writing, and showcase their writing abilities.
-These e-portfolios are created in WRITING 220 and another one in WRITING 420 that builds on the skills they've acquired.
+Students have the opportunity to create an e-portfolio in WRITING 220 and another one in WRITING 420 that builds on the skills they've acquired.

 Students who complete the Minor in Writing will demonstrate the ability to:

 - Produce complex and well-supported arguments that matter in academic contexts.

 - Use flexible strategies for organizing, revising, and proofreading writing of varying lengths and genres.